raphlev/react10_project_video_chat/README.md

 https://dashboard.heroku.com/apps/react10-project-video-chat/deploy/heroku-git

 Install the Heroku CLI
-Download and install the Heroku CLI.
+Download and install the Heroku CLI: https://devcenter.heroku.com/articles/heroku-cli npm install -g heroku  (not recommended method, make sure to use latest release of Node.js)

 If you haven't already, log in to your Heroku account and follow the prompts to create a new SSH public key.